Great Lakes region: Transportation

-The Great Lakes region is served by Interstate 77, Interstate 71, Interstate 90, Interstate 80, Interstate 79, Interstate 94, Interstate 75, Ontario Highway 401, Queen Elizabeth Way, Amtrak and VIA Rail services.
+The Great Lakes region is served by Interstate 77, Interstate 71, Interstate 90, Interstate 80, Interstate 79, Interstate 94, Interstate 96, Interstate 75, Ontario Highway 401, Queen Elizabeth Way, Amtrak and VIA Rail services.

 The three largest international airports in the Great Lake region are Chicago O'Hare, Toronto Pearson, and Detroit Metro Airport.
 All three airports are major airline hubs that provide nonstop connectivity to other regions and continents.